Results tagged ‘ february 9 ’

 Wera’s name again showed up in the newspapers nine years later, when the New York Times reported on September 14, 1948 that he had killed himself by overdosing on sleeping pills.
 The article reported that a suicide note had been left explaining he was distraught over separating from his wife.
 It was also erroneously reported in that same article that Wera had made his big league and Yankee debut at the age of 16 and hit a home run off of the great Walter Johnson in his first game.
 It was later learned that the dead man had been posing as Vera in order to get a front-office position with a minor league baseball team in Oroville, California.
 He told his employers that his face had been disfigured in World War II and the resulting plastic surgery had changed his appearance.

 The real Julie Wera actually lived until December of 1979, when he was felled by a fatal heart attack.

-Wera shares his February 9th birthday with another much more successful Yankee third baseman and also with this former Yankee catching prospect.
+Wera shares his February 9th birthday with another much more successful Yankee third baseman, this one-time Yankee second base prospect and also with this former Yankee catching prospect.
 Today is also the 90th birthday of the man who took me to my very first Yankee game in 1961 and dozens more after that.
 Happy Birthday Uncle Jim Gentile.